 2.2.3.1 Where provided, the condition of corrosion prevention system of ballast tanks is to be examined.
-For tanks used for water ballast, excluding double bottom tanks, where a hard protective coating is found in POOR condition and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined at annual intervals.
+For ballast tanks, excluding double bottom tanks, where a hard protective coating is found in POOR condition and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined at annual intervals.
 Thickness measurements are to be carried out as deemed necessary by the surveyor.

-When such breakdown of hard protective coating is found in water ballast double bottom tanks and it is not renewed, where a soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question may be examined at annual intervals.
+When such breakdown of hard protective coating is found in double bottom ballast tanks and it is not renewed, where a soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question may be examined at annual intervals.
 When considered necessary by the surveyor, or where extensive corrosion exists, thickness measurements are to be carried out.

-- 2.2.3.2 Where the hard protective coating in spaces is found to be in a GOOD condition, the extent of close-up surveys and thickness measurements may be specially considered. - 2.2.4 Hatch Covers and Coamings
+2.2.3.2 Where the hard protective coating in tanks is found to be in a GOOD condition, the extent of close-up surveys and thickness measurements may be specially considered.

-- 2.2.4.1 A thorough inspection of the items listed in 3.2.3 is to be carried out. - 2.2.4.2 Checking of the satisfactory operation of all mechanically operated hatch covers is to be made, including: - stowage and securing in open condition; - proper fit and efficiency of sealing in closed conditions: - operational testing of hydraulic and power components, wires, chains and link drives. - 2.2.4.3 Checking the effectiveness of sealing arrangements of all hatch covers by hose testing or equivalent is to be carried out.
+2.2.4.1 A thorough inspection of the items listed in 3.2.3 is to be carried out.

+2.2.4.2 Checking of the satisfactory operation of all mechanically operated hatch covers is to be made, including:

+- stowage and securing in open condition; - proper fit and efficiency of sealing in closed conditions: - operational testing of hydraulic and power components, wires, chains and link drives.

+2.2.4.3 Checking the effectiveness of sealing arrangements of all hatch covers by hose testing or equivalent is to be carried out.